kc-clintone/learn-python/README.md

 # Projects & exercises
 # What's next after learing python?
 # Conclusion

-Thank you for checking out this repo
+Thank you for checking out this repo.
+If you find this course interesting, please leave a star.
+For feedbac